pineunity/apmec/doc/source/user/vnf_component_usage_guide.rst

 VNF Component in Apmec
 ========================

-This section will cover how to deploy `vnf component` in Apmec with the examples of how to write VNF descriptors.
+This section will cover how to deploy `mea component` in Apmec with the examples of how to write VNF descriptors.

-Sample TOSCA with vnfc
+Sample TOSCA with meac
 =======================

-The following example shows vnfc resource using TOSCA template.
+The following example shows meac resource using TOSCA template.
-The target (VDU1) of the 'firewall_vnfc' in this example need to be described firstly like other TOSCA templates in Apmec.
+The target (VDU1) of the 'firewall_meac' in this example need to be described firstly like other TOSCA templates in Apmec.

 .. code-block:: yaml

      topology_template:
        node_templates:
-         firewall_vnfc:
+         firewall_meac:
            type: tosca.nodes.nfv.VNFC.Apmec
            requirements:
              - host: VDU1
            interfaces:
              Standard:
-               create: install_vnfc.sh
+               create: install_meac.sh

-Every vnfc node must be of type 'tosca.nodes.nfv.VNFC.Apmec'.
+Every meac node must be of type 'tosca.nodes.nfv.VNFC.Apmec'.
 It takes two parameters:

 1) requirements: This node will accept list of hosts on which VNFC has to be